qwertyquerty/pypresence/docs/sphinx/info/quickstart.rst

 .. code-block:: python

+     RPC.update(
+        state="Here it is!",
+        details="A working presence, from python!",
+        name="Rich Presence Example",
- RPC.update(state="Rich Presence using pypresence!") # Updates our presence
+    ) # Updates our presence

 **Now we need our program to run forever, so we use a while loop.**